Home

 Cycle lanes, cycle paths, cycle passages, cycle crossings and cycle streets

-To increase accessibility and reduce the risk of accidents for cyclists and moped riders (class 2), many roads have special lanes, paths and crossings intended for these road users.
+To improve traffic flow and reduce the risk of accidents for cyclists and riders of class 2 mopeds, many roads have special lanes, paths and crossings intended for these road users.

-• A cycle lane is a lane on a road that only cyclists and moped riders may use.
+• A cycle lane is a lane on a road for cyclists and riders of class 2 mopeds.

-• A cycle path is a separate or detached road for cyclists and moped riders.
+• A cycle path is a separate or detached road for cyclists and riders of class 2 mopeds.

-• A cycle passage is a part of a road that is intended to be used by cyclists and moped riders to cross a carriageway or a cycle path.
+• A cycle passage is a part of a road that is intended to be used by cyclists and riders of class 2 mopeds to cross a carriageway or a cycle path.
 Cycle passages are marked with white squares on the ground.

-• A cycle crossing is a kind of "pedestrian crossing" for cyclists and moped riders.
+• A cycle crossing is a kind of pedestrian crossing for cyclists and riders of class 2 mopeds, where they can cross the road more safely.
 Cycle crossings are marked with white squares on the ground, give way lines on the ground and road signs.

 Cycle crossing